blue-duty/stars/README.md

 * [xmdhs/clash2sfa](https://github.com/xmdhs/clash2sfa) - 将 Clash.Meta 格式的订阅链接转换为 sing-box 格式的链接，用于 SFA
 * [spiretechnology/go-autostart](https://github.com/spiretechnology/go-autostart) - Library for registering an executable as a startup item
-* [nilsherzig/LLocalSearch](https://github.com/nilsherzig/LLocalSearch) - LLocalSearch is a completely locally running search aggregator using LLM Agents.
-The user can ask a question and the system will use a chain of LLMs to find the answer.
-The user can see the progress of the agents and the final answer.
-No OpenAI or Google API keys are needed.
 * [go-eagle/eagle](https://github.com/go-eagle/eagle) - 🦅 A Go framework for the Web or Microservice
 * [go-nunu/nunu](https://github.com/go-nunu/nunu) - A CLI tool for building Go applications.
 * [LinuxSuRen/api-testing](https://github.com/LinuxSuRen/api-testing) - YAML based API testing tool. 开源接口调试、测试工具。